Recreational hiker, novice trip report writer, nature lover.

 The descent off of Haystack took twenty-six minutes before I was back to the split for McKenzie and Haystack at 4:55 p.m.
 I wasted little time and made the turn and started heading up.
 From the view on Haystack, you could tell this was going to be a long gradual ascent at first and the terrain was moderate to start and then gets a bit flatter after the initial part.

 You're still heading up, but it's a very gradual incline for the first thirty minutes until you come to a point where four trails converge.
-There is a sign there pointing the way back and the mileage and the way forward is well marked.
+There is a sign there pointing the way back and the mileage and the way forward are well marked.

 The terrain gets rocky right after the four corners and then you come to an area with some tree roots.
 Shortly after that, the ascent begins.
 This is a pretty steep ascent, much steeper than I had thought it was going to be.
 It reminded me of the trip up Phelps, honestly.
 It was steep and rocky.

 I was getting a little bit nervous because I knew I was the last one on the mountain and the terrain was a bit damp, and with the steepness, I knew I was going to be all alone on this ascent.
 It was the first time I was going to be the last one on the mountain, so I knew I was going to need to be careful.

 The hike up to the top of this section took me a good fifty minutes.
 I ran into the solo hiker about fifteen minutes from the top and got an overview from him of what the summit was like.